 So based on the current tax bracket, the $80,000 adjusted gross income would mean you would owe 12% in income taxes, or $9,600.

 Step 3: Calculate Your Self-Employment Tax

-If you make over $400 in a year, you also have to pay self-employment tax.
-Currently, the self-employment tax is 15.3%, and it includes Social Security tax and Medicare.
+If you make more than $400 in a year, you also have to pay self-employment tax.
+As mentioned earlier, the current self-employment tax is 15.3%, and it includes Social Security tax and Medicare.